 Estimates predict that wave power could make up to 30% of the country’s gross domestic product by 2050.
-Wave also has the potential to become one of the lowest cost forms of electricity generation, with opening costs now around half those of wind energy and a quarter those of solar PV.
+Wave also has the potential to become one of the lowest cost forms of electricity generation with opening costs now approximately half of wind energy and a quarter of solar PV.

-The Portuguese government has established a feeder market that pays a premium for wave-generated electricity.
+The Portuguese government established a feeder market that pays a premium for wave-generated electricity.

-This is the approach that led Denmark and Germany to kick-start the wind industry, which now has a turnover of over €12bn/year and employs 60,000 people worldwide.
-The worldwide market for wave power is estimated at £500bn.
+It is the approach that led Denmark and Germany to kick-start the wind industry, which now has a turnover of over €12bn/year and employs 60,000 people worldwide.
+The worldwide market size for wave power in 2020 was estimated at $44m.

-The EU-funded Agucadoura project was started in 2003, and is the result of over 20 years of research at Lisbon’s Superior Technical Institute.
+The EU-funded Agucadoura project started in 2003 and is the result of more than 20 years of research at Lisbon’s Superior Technical Institute.
 The project was funded by a consortium headed by Portuguese renewable energy company Enersis.
-Enersis' controlling shareholder is Endesa, a Spanish multinational that holds over 60% of the company's shares.
+The company was subsequently acquired by Babcock & Brown in 2005.